Skip to content

 Basically, because they over-simplify buyers.

-“John is the technical buyer, so he is going to be concerned about; functionality, maintenance and ease-of-use”.
+“John is the technical buyer, so he is going to be concerned about functionality, maintenance and ease of use”.
 Before even talking to John, we’ve decided what his issues are.
 Because this box is now full of information, we tick it off as a completed task.

 We see this occur with repeat clients who use Blue Sheets.
 The similarity between “Economic”, “User”, and “Technical” buyers from opportunity to opportunity suggests that “Key Win” details are assumed based on their role, not acquired from the individual through interaction.